 - Overall, demonstrates appropriate surgical judgment, clinical reasoning skills and problem-solving ability.

 - Successful examinees will be deemed certified in surgery and will receive their official certificate within 6 months.
-They must thereafter participate in the ABS MOC Program to maintain their certificate.
-The ABS will waive 60 credits of CME with self-assessment toward MOC for this certification; the waiver will appear automatically in your CME Repository.
+They must thereafter participate in the ABS Continuous Certification Program to maintain their certificate.
+The ABS will waive 60 credits of CME with self-assessment toward Continuous Certification for this certification; the waiver will appear automatically in your CME Repository.

 - Surgeons who achieve ABS certification may also apply to the AMA to receive 60 AMA PRA Category 1 Credits.
 Please see the AMA website and the direct CME application (pdf) for details.